-Full Frame is proud to present the A&E IndieFilms Speakeasy for the eighth year in a row in 2018.
+Full Frame has proudly presented the A&E IndieFilms Speakeasy for eight years.
 The A&E IndieFilms Speakeasy hosts a number of panel conversations over the course of the festival that are free and open to the public.
 The Speakeasy offers a casual setting where a small audience can listen to industry leaders take on topics that are at the heart of the documentary community today.